 - When cooked, turn the heat setting to WARM.
 Stir in the cream, taste the gravy, and adjust with additional salt and pepper.

-Making Swedish Meatballs in a Pressure Cooker (example: Instant Pot)
+Making Them in a Pressure Cooker (example: Instant Pot)

 You can make this recipe in a pressure cooker.
 To do it, follow these steps: